-- Location: In Madre de Deos in Cusco region
+- Location: In Madre de Dios in the Cusco region

 - Significance: The largest national park in Peru includes a Biosphere Reserve and a UNESCO World Heritage Site

 - Best Time to Visit: From June to October

 - How to Reach: By a one-and-a-half days journey by bus and boat from Cusco; alternatively by a 25-minute flight from Cusco

 Manu National Park is an outstanding destination in that it represents Peruvian flora and fauna at its verdant best.
 The reserve zone contains one of the most magnificent ox-bow lakes in South America.
 Cocha Lake on Manu River is the biggest of the thirteen ox-bow lakes formed by this river system.
 In the buffer zone of this Peru national park, you would get the opportunity of meeting Indian tribesmen many of whom still practice centuries-old traditions.
 In Peru Manu National Forest, you get the liberty and scope of surrendering yourself entirely to the tranquility of nature.

 At Manu National Park, you would miss if you hurry.
 All expeditions to this reserved forestland should ideally be done at a very leisurely, thereby giving you enough chance to explore the surroundings at ease.
 There are not many Biosphere Reserves and UNESCO World Heritage Sites at the same location.
 Manu Biosphere Reserve is one such rare place.
 This astounding national park protects several ecological zones starting from about 150 meters to over 4000 meters.
 There is a stupendous inhabitation of over 15,000 plant species, more than a thousand varieties of birds and nearly 600 species of animals including reptiles and amphibians.